 There are also many nice beaches in the regional unit: Balos, Elafonissi, Fallasarna and Sweetwater are just some of them.
 There are also lots of unturistic villages, such as Chora Sfakion, Loutro (see picture at the bottom of the page), Phoenix, Lykos and Livaniana, Sougia, Ano Vouves, Theriso, Lakki and Kanados.

 Nea Chora west of Chania is becoming increasingly popular every year.

-Nice beaches are also found on the headland of Akrotiri, like Stavros, Kalathas and Tersanas, and also some interesting monasteries and caves, including Agia Triada, Gouvernetto, Katholiko as well as the Cave of Panagia Arkoudiotissa.
+Nice beaches are also found on the headland of Akrotiri peninsula, like Stavros, Kalathas and Tersanas, and also some interesting monasteries and caves, including Agia Triada, Gouvernetto, Katholiko as well as the Cave of Panagia Arkoudiotissa.

 What does Chania regional unit have more to offer?
 Well, here is the large freshwater lake Kournas Lake, the bird watching paradise Agia Lake, the Frangokastello castle and also the so-called eco village of Milia, the Allied war cemetery and the German war cemetery, the monastery of Chrisoskalitissa, the world's oldest olive tree as well as the fun train The Little Fun Train.

 RETHYMNO REGIONAL UNIT